 Advantages of having a great bathtub

 Bathing is one of the things that make us human.
-While humans have been bathing for thousands of years, we have to thank to the Romans and Greeks who made bathing widespread.
+While we have been bathing for thousands of years, we have to thank to the Romans and Greeks who made bathing widespread.
 They built large and expensive bathhouses that were able to accommodate as many as 6,000 bathers at one time.
-Those were the places people used to socialize, conduct business, and even have meals with their families.
+Bathing was so popular that people used them to to socialize, conduct business, and even have meals with their families.

 While the first baths were expensive and available only for the most privileged members of society, the technology has evolved and industrialization made bathtubs available for almost everyone.
-Manufacturing a bathtub is not a rocket science any more and having a bathtub where we can relieve stress and relax after a long day of work is something some of us can’t imagine life without.
+Manufacturing a bathtub is not a rocket science any more and having a bathtub at the comfort of our home where we can relieve stress and relax after a long day of work is something some of us can’t imagine life without.

 Bathing also has numerous proven health benefits that are impossible to overlook.